ozcangul/aspnet-docs/aspnet/data/ef-mvc/complex-data-model.rst

 The API is "fluent" because it's often used by stringing a series of method calls together into a single statement, as in the preceding code example.

 In this tutorial you're using the fluent API only for database mapping that you can't do with attributes.
 However, you can also use the fluent API to specify most of the formatting, validation, and mapping rules that you can do by using attributes.
-Some attributes such as MinimumLength can't be applied with the fluent API.
-As mentioned previously, MinimumLength doesn't change the schema, it only applies a client and server side validation rule.
+Some attributes such as ``MinimumLength`` can't be applied with the fluent API.
+As mentioned previously, ``MinimumLength`` doesn't change the schema, it only applies a client and server side validation rule.

 Some developers prefer to use the fluent API exclusively so that they can keep their entity classes "clean."
 You can mix attributes and fluent API if you want, and there are a few customizations that can only be done by using fluent API, but in general the recommended practice is to choose one of these two approaches and use that consistently as much as possible.
 If you do use both, note that wherever there is a conflict, Fluent API overrides attributes.

+For more information about attributes vs. fluent API, see `Methods of configuration <https://ef.readthedocs.io/en/latest/modeling/index.html#methods-of-configuration>`__.

 Add the new entities to the data model
 --------------------------------------

-Add the following DbSet properties to *Data/SchoolContext.cs*:
+Add the following ``DbSet`` properties to *Data/SchoolContext.cs*:

 .. literalinclude::  intro/samples/cu/Data/SchoolContext.cs
   :language: c#